Surveillance and Response Group RAAF

-The Surveillance and Response Group is a Force Element Group (FEG) of the Royal Australian Air Force with its headquarters at RAAF Base Williamtown.
+Surveillance and Response Group is a force element group (FEG) of the Royal Australian Air Force with its headquarters at RAAF Base Williamtown.
 The current commander of SRG is Air Commodore Louise DesJardins.

-The group was formed on 30 March 2004 by amalgamating the Maritime Patrol Group and the Surveillance and Control Group.
-At this time it had a strength of over 2,100 personnel, and comprised No. 41, No. 44 and No. 92 Wings.
+The group was formed on 30 March 2004 through an amalgamation of Maritime Patrol Group and Surveillance and Control Group.
+At this time, it had a strength of over 2,100 personnel, and comprised No. 41, No. 44 and No. 92 Wings.
 No. 42 Wing became part of the group when it was re-formed on 1 January 2006.
+This wing was disbanded in 2023.